 Strange resemblances come to light (Predators, Wrenching the Wheel, Fantasies and Textbooks); everyday objects take on a life of their own (Alarm Clock, Intermediaries, The Bedazzled Stag); and no matter where the reader finds himself, the scene can be both familiar and startling (Eye Chart, Horsepower).
 Delving into Hertz’s poems, one arrives at a place where, for example, fish turn into books (The Fish Stalls) and music is a disease (Feast in the Time of Plague).

 One of L.G.
 Hertz’s favorite subjects is American English with its quirks and delights, and his light-hearted humorous poems — such as My English-Speaking Dog, A Quartet, and Summer Reading — show a special appreciation for students, especially those who are learning English as a second language.
 The history of English is a source of fun in Sleeping Beauty, The Bubbling Vernacular, and Degenerate.

 Hidden affinities lie at the heart of all of the poems of L.G.
-Hertz, and he returns again and again to the theme that antiquity is inherent in modernity (The Roofers, Danish Cabinet, Bas-Relief), and religious faith inherent in science (Equilibrium, The Universe is Verbs, Duns Scotus on Television).
+Hertz, and he returns again and again to the theme that antiquity is inherent in modernity (The Roofers, Danish Cabinet, Bas-Relief), and religious faith inherent in science (Equilibrium, Powers of Ten, Duns Scotus on Television).
 Man is a fellow creature (My Sister Fish), an integral part of Nature (Bird Manqué), and a product of the elements (Is Space a Palace?).